MarcoKoch/sphinx-cmake_domain/README.md

 ## Similar software

 This extension is similar to the [sphinxcontrib-cmakedomain](https://github.com/sphinx-contrib/cmakedomain) extension.
-The latter seems to be no longer developed, though, and does not work with recent Sphinx versions.
-Also, this extension has some additional features over sphinxcontrib-cmakedomain and does not depend on any other packages except Sphinx.
+The latter seems to be no longer developed, though, and does no longer work with recent Sphinx versions.
+Also, this extension has some additional features over *sphinxcontrib-cmakedomain* and does not depend on any other packages except Sphinx.

 ## Contact